boltKrank/webconsumer/README.md

 A springboot web interface for a Java app that deliberately consumes resources

+## Prerequisites

+- Java 17 or above
+- Gradle

 ## Build boot image

 **NOTE** Docker needs to be running for this to work